Portland Club (Portland, Maine)

 The Portland Club is a social club at 156 State Street in Portland, Maine.
+It operates as a 501(c)(3) Public Charity; in 2024, it claimed total revenue of $55,650 and total assets of $519,025.

 Services and facilities

 The Portland Club is located in the Hunnewell-Shepley Mansion, on the south side of State Street, between Pine and Spring Streets, on the east side of Portland's West End.
 The Federal-style mansion was built in 1805 to a design by Alexander Parris, with later Colonial Revival updates by John Calvin Stevens.
 It has housed the club since 1921.
 The building is an important local work by Parris, a Boston architect who, under the direction of Joseph Ingraham, helped to define much of Portland's skyline with his beautiful structures.
 The building was listed on the National Register of Historic Places in 1973.

 The Portland Club holds many meetings of social and political interest.
 The mansion itself is home to many paintings and antiques that are original to the club, along with over 12 antique mahogany pool tables on the second floor.
 The Portland Club was one of the first clubs to bring women into the organization as The Woman's Portland Club.